blurry16/ESPlayersData/README.md

 # This repo is archived due to the end of CV7.
 Emerald Shores was a great project, and I'm thrilled that I was involved in it.
 Thanks to everybody who has contributed to it.
 This repository was my small contribution, simple sorted member list.
 Good luck and see you again, nubs!

-_Archived by blurry16 on October 19, 2024_
-_Copyright (c) 2024 blurry16, licensed under MIT._

 # ESPlayersData ![](https://img.shields.io/github/last-commit/blurry16/ESPlayersData?path=data%2Fuuids.json&label=new%20player%20to%20ES) ![](https://img.shields.io/github/last-commit/blurry16/ESPlayersData?path=data%2Fes_players_data.json&label=last%20commit%20to%20es_players_data.json)